jamolnng/lder.dev/_posts/2022-100-days-of-homelab/2022-06-20-100-Days-of-Homelab-Day-10.md

 Then in your other VLAN you will want a rule allowing any device to connect to any device on the IoT network port `8060` via TCP.

-#### Minor Update
-> After playing around for a bit I realized this did not work with casting Spotify.
+> Minor Update: After playing around for a bit I realized this did not work with casting Spotify.
 After a bit of packet sniffing you also need to allow port `38745` as well as the original `8060`
 {: .prompt-info }

 ![User Firewall Rules](/assets/img/posts/2022-100-days-of-homelab/day010/firewall-users.png)